 Republican Politician and Dean of Student Affairs Create Campus Political Surveillance

 Ray P. Chase (1880–1948), a Republican operative, aggressively advanced the idea that Communists had too much power at the University of Minnesota and in Minneapolis, and during the mid to late 1930s used those accusations as the foundation of the campaigns of Republican candidates for political office, including his own.

 Ray Chase could not have accomplished this task without a close working relationship with Dean Edward E. Nicholson (1873–1949), who held the position of Dean of Student Affairs at the University of Minnesota from 1919 until his retirement in 1941.
-Dean Nicholson provided Chase not only with the names of dozens of student activists, but their on-campus activities and the political organizations they joined and led.
-These lists remain in Chase’s papers, which are housed at the Minnesota Historical Society.Hyman Berman.
+Dean Nicholson provided Chase not only with the names of faculty and student activists, but their on-campus activities and the political organizations they joined and led, as well as his overviews on radicalism on the campus His lists and abstracts of University Senate meetings about student petitions for recognition of left-wing organizations remain in Chase’s papers, which are housed at the Minnesota Historical Society.
+Ray Chase’s requests for information about the activities of students and on-campus speakers are there as well, and can be found in the documents section of the website.Hyman Berman.
 “Political Antisemitism in Minnesota During the Great Depression.”
-Jewish Social Studies, Vol. 38, No. 3/4, American Bicentennial: I (Summer - Autumn, 1976), pp. 247-264.)
+Jewish Social Studies, Vol. 38, No. 3/4, American Bicentennial: I (Summer - Autumn, 1976), p 259, excluding fn 38.